 In conclusion, the decision to digitalise allows procurement officers to free up their departments so they can dedicate more time and thought to maximising their contribution to the performance of the organisation as a whole.
 Digitalisation means that procurement departments can move from a quantitative approach to a much more qualitative approach.

 Using purchasing data that is collected over the whole cycle, stored in a single database and processed using a standard method, is an incredibly helpful lever for understanding, improving and anticipating.
 This is why a digital solution must offer a high-quality work tool that groups together several performance indicators, while also being compatible with other management solutions already being used within the organisation.

-Lastly, digitalisation is one of Manutan's six identified levers for optimising class C purchases.
+Lastly, digitalisation is one of Manutan's six identified levers for optimising tail spend.
 Before choosing your procurement management solution, take a look at the following article on this topic.